cheatsnake/backend-cheats/README.md

     [Algorithms](https://de.wikipedia.org/wiki/Algorithmus) refer to sets of sequential instructions (steps) that lead to the solution of a given problem.
 Throughout human history, a huge number of algorithms have been invented to solve certain problems in the most efficient way.
 Accordingly, the correct choice of algorithms in programming will allow you to create the fastest and most resource-intensive solutions.

-    > There is a very good book on algorithms for beginners – [Grokking algorithms](https://edu.anarcho-copy.org/Algorithm/grokking-algorithms-illustrated-programmers-curious.pdf).
-You can start [learning a programming language](#programming-language) in parallel with it.
+    > There is a very good book about algorithms for beginners – [Grokking algorithms](https://edu.anarcho-copy.org/Algorithm/grokking-algorithms-illustrated-programmers-curious.pdf).
+You can start [learning a programming language](#programming-language) in parallel with reading it.

     -   [Binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm)
         > Maximum efficient search algorithm for sorted lists.